cryptocode/zigfsm/README.md

 * Fast transition validation
 * Compact memory representation
 * State machines can export themselves to the Graphviz DOT format
-* Defined programmatically or by importing Graphviz or libfsm text
+* Defined programmatically or by importing Graphviz or libfsm text (even at compile time)
-* Imported state machines can autogenerate state- and event enums at compile time
+* Imported state machines can autogenerate state- and event enums
 * Optional event listeners can add functionality and cancel transitions
 * Comprehensive test coverage which also serves as examples

 ## Motivation
 Using an FSM library may have some benefits over hand-written state machines:
 * Many real-world processes, algorithms, and protocols have rigorously defined state machines available.
 These can be imported directly or programmatically into zigfsm.
-* Can lead to significant simplification in code, and all transition rules are sited in one place.
+* Can lead to significant simplification of code, as transition rules are explicitly stated in one place.
+Contrast this with the brittleness of manually checking and documenting which states can follow a certain state when a certain event happens.
 * An invalid state transition is an immediate error with useful contextual information.
-Contrast this with the brittleness of manually checking, or even just documenting, which states can follow a certain state when a certain event happens.
 * You get visualization for free, which is helpful during development, debugging and as documentation.

 ## Using zigfsm